 6. Avoid using a laptop keyboard and trackpad

 Don’t forget Posturite is one of the UK’s leading experts in ergonomic keyboard and mouse equipment.
-As well as following the simple tips in this article, you may benefit from our full range of ergonomic keyboards and ergonomic mice.
+As well as following the simple tips in this article, you may benefit from our full range of ergonomic mice and keyboards.